Java EE 6 in NetBeans IDE 6.8 Milestone 1

 For a complete description of Java EE 6 features in NetBeans 6.8 Milestone 1, see the New and Noteworthy page.

 This article is the first in a series of articles about Java EE in NetBeans—in the future, we plan to regularly publish articles about Java Web and EE development in NetBeans.
-Such entries will be tagged with 'JavaEE', so you can bookmark this link to get to them directly.
+Such entries will be tagged with 'JavaEE', so you can bookmark to get to them directly.

 To find out more about Java EE 6 and NetBeans, you can also explore the following resources: